 Medical Bills in Indonesia for another motorbike crash: I had x-rays and a cast put on my wrist for a hairline fracture after a crash in the Philippines days earlier.
 Result: All medical expenses were covered

 Fractured ankle and ruptured ligaments while hiking in Australia: I required MRI, X-ray, Surgeon appointment, and then Surgery.
 The total cost in Australia was $7000.
-Result: I received full reimbursement minus the $100 excess from SafetyWing on my $40-a-month Nomad Insurance Plan.
+Result: I received full reimbursement minus the $100 excess from my SafetyWing Nomad Insurance Plan.

 While it should be straightforward it isn’t.
-The claims department is usually looking for any holes in your claim to avoid paying it, although SafetyWing and HeyMondo have seemed ready to help.
+Most claims department are usually looking for any holes in your claim to avoid paying it, although SafetyWing has always paid out for us.

-The main point that will help you end up with a successful claim and a payout is having all of your documents that back up your claim.
-If there was a theft or damaged items, I highly recommend getting a police report, which solidifies your claim and shows the insurance provider this truly did happen beyond doubt.
-You will also need receipts or proof you owned the items you are claiming were lost or stolen.
+The main thing that will help create a successful claim and payout is having all of your documents to back up your claim.
+If there was a theft or any damaged items, I highly recommend getting a police report, which solidifies your claim and shows the insurance provider that this truly did happen beyond doubt.
+You will also need receipts or proof that you owned the items you are claiming were lost or stolen.
 I always keep all my electronic receipts in a folder.

-HeyMondo tend to deal with claims within 2-3 weeks and SafetyWing took a little longer with 5 weeks passing between my submission of the claims and the payout but it was a larger amount of $7000 so they likely looked into it carefully.
+I’ve had insurance claims take between 2 – 4 weeks for the smaller claims.
+SafetyWing took a little longer with 5 weeks passing between my submission of the claims and the payout, but it was a larger amount of $7000 so they likely looked into it carefully.

 There are limits to what you can or cannot claim.
 You can expect that items on the list below will NOT be covered by your backpacker insurance policy.

-• Extreme Activities: Some policies will exclude highly dangerous activities like skydiving, cliff-jumping, and more.
+- Extreme Activities: Some policies will exclude highly dangerous activities like skydiving, cliff-jumping, and more.
 If you are someone who regularly participates in extreme adrenaline activities make sure to discuss this with your provider before taking out a coverage plan.
+SafetyWing’s Adventure Sports add-on covers many extreme activities, but ensure yours is on the list before going full send.

-I hope this guide helped to give you an understanding of what to look out for when purchasing your backpacker insurance.
-There are lots of options but these two listed are by far the most comprehensive when we are talking about cheap backpacker travel insurance.
+I hope this guide helped to give you an understanding of what to look out for when purchasing backpacker travel insurance.
+There are lots of options but SafetyWing has been the most comprehensive and reliable for my travel needs.
 Hopefully, you never need to make a claim because your trip runs smoothly but in case you do, make sure you are covered!
 Stay safe out there and adventure hard.

 darai